 The RAVA has an EPS foam layer inside, and SIP (Side Impact Protection) Pods on the outside of the seat.
 Both of these features are designed to enhance safety.
 The EPS foam is there to help absorb energy during a crash.

 On the outside of the seat, the SIP Pods extend to provide impact protection.
 The SIP pods pull out and can pop back in and should only be used on the side of the seat that’s next to a vehicle door.
 The SIP pods should not be extended when the RAVA is installed in a center seating position.
-At the moment, the manual is a bit fuzzy on this issue, we’ve confirmed with Nuna.
-Updated manuals should include some additional clarification on the prohibition of SIP pod use in the center seating position.
+At the moment, the manual is a bit fuzzy on this issue.
+We’ve confirmed with Nuna that updated manuals should include some additional clarification on the prohibition of SIP pod use in the center seating position.

 Laid Back Legroom

 Here’s a comparison of the most reclined and most upright angles for forward facing.
-Fully reclined in my captain’s chair, there was a bit of a gap behind the seat.
+Fully reclined in the captain’s chair of my van, there was a bit of a gap behind the seat.
 I confirmed with a Nuna rep that the gap was acceptable.
 A deep recline may be good for children who need more support.

 No Rethread Harness